Sport & Recreation

 It’s essential, if you live by the sea, to be able to play in the sea!
 Folkestone is a seaside town, and there’s a great place to learn sea sports such as paddle boarding and kayaking.
-The black kiosk at the end of the Stade at Sunny Sands is part of the Shepway Sports Trust and is open from the May Day Bank Holiday every weekend, and on school holidays throughout the summer months.
+The black kiosk at the end of the Stade at Sunny Sands is part of The Sports Trust and is open from the May Day Bank Holiday every weekend, and on school holidays throughout the summer months.

 All equipment is available at the centre – wetsuits, spray jackets and safety helmets.
 Everyone must wear a buoyancy aid if they are going on the water, and these are available too.
 David Harvey has been running Folkestone Sea Sports for a number of years, he spoke to Folkelife about why it’s important to be comfortable on the water.

 “I have a passion for getting people onto the water.
 It’s amazing once you get out there as it gives you a new perspective on things.
 It’s like going on a mini-holiday!
 Being on the water is relaxing and helps you chill out a bit; it makes everything not feel so bad!
-And that’s important in the midst of a pandemic.

 “We allow anyone from the age of 8 to get on the water in a kayak or on a paddle-board.
 What’s important is getting the confidence to be on the water safely.
 The beauty of Folkestone is that we have the harbour area for people to become comfortable with what they’re doing.
 It’s sheltered, and protected from most weathers, so it’s a good place to get to know how to handle the boat or board.